-Working in the festival scene is an enriching and exciting experience for artists and arts workers.
-Festivals offer an opportunity for a diversity of art forms, collaborations, fast-paced environments and the ability to push the envelope.
+Festivals offer an opportunity for a diversity of arts forms, collaborations, fast-paced environments and the ability to push the envelope.
 However, tight turnaround contracts, hectic schedules, and competition for audiences definitely pose difficulties for those engaged.

 I recently had the opportunity to sit down with arts workers who are regularly engaged with festivals in different contexts.
 I interviewed a wide range of roles, from artists to technicians to administrators and producers about their experiences.